Ox-rated! Dream night in Genk for Liverpool ace after injury nightmare | Goal.com

 As it was, the Belgians were paddling against the tide from the second minute, and had no answer to the quality of Oxlade-Chamberlain’s strikes.

 The home side’s consolation, scored by substitute Stephen Odey, drew great cheers but mattered little.
-It is Liverpool who are eyeing the knockout stages.
+It is Liverpool who are eyeing the knockout stages, and another run towards the latter stages.

 This was a good place to start.
 Ox-rated, you could say.